LeToNode/Play2.0-CN-doc/scalaGuide/main/json/ScalaJsonRequests.md

 }
 ```

-It’s way better (and simpler) to specify our own `BodyParser` to ask Play to parser the content body directly as JSON:
+It's better (and simpler) to specify our own `BodyParser` to ask Play to parse the content body directly as JSON:

 ```scala
 def sayHello = Action(parse.json) { request =>